johnwclark/react-json-to-form/README.md

 that JavaScript/JSX needs to be escaped in some way, that I wasn't able to figure out.
 Doing so would break the pretty printing and JSON parsing / validation I have in the code.

+Not being much of a React guy, this was challenging on several fronts.
+I m definately thinking more like a Javascript person, and find that translation between the JS elements and JSX isn't very obvious and the documentation leans toward video tutorials, which is not time efficient.